 However, the island and surrounding lake is home to some even more unusual characters as well.
 Antelope Island ( or possibly Freemont) was the location of exile for an odd criminal named Jean Baptiste.
 In 1862 the local grave digger was accused by Brigham Young and other Mormons of stealing the clothes from up to 300 bodies.
 Young vowed to “make him a fugitive and a vagabond on the Earth,” and Baptiste was branded and sent to live on the island in exile.
 What Baptiste wanted with the clothes of the dead is still unclear.
 He later mysteriously disappeared from the island.

 There is another odd and somewhat less believable character associated with the lake known as the North Shore Monster.
 In 1877 Salt Works employees claimed to have seen a monster with a crocodile body and a horse head, though it is likely that what they saw was a bathing bison.
-A more recent and very real visitor to the salt lake was “Pink Floyd" a Chilean flamingo escaped from a nearby aviary.
-Though the only flamingo in the entire lake he migrated there for over 18 years, eating brine shrimp and socializing with gulls and swans.
+A more recent and very real visitor to the salt lake was “Pink Floyd,” a Chilean flamingo escaped from a nearby aviary.
+The only flamingo in the entire lake, he migrated there for over 18 years, eating brine shrimp and socializing with gulls and swans.

 Also of interest is the yearly bison roundup, where the bison are herded into pens and checked for disease, inoculated, and extra calves are auctioned.Nearby on the northeastern shore of the lake is the giant Spiral Jetty sculpture of Robert Smithson.